 d.
 Control Discharges from Stockpiled Sediment or Soil.
-For any stockpiles or land clearing debris composed, in whole or in part, of sediment or soil
+For any stockpiles or land clearing debris composed, in whole or in part, of sediment or soil gravel, or those that are of a proprietary design); and temporary diversion dikes.

-4 Examples of perimeter controls include, but are not limited to, natural buffer zones (on the site or off); vegetative filter strips; silt fences; filter berms such as staked or weighted straw wattles, other wattles (sand, gravel, or those that are of a proprietary design); and temporary diversion dikes.
+&lt;sup>4 Examples of perimeter controls include, but are not limited to, natural buffer zones (on the site or off); vegetative filter strips; silt fences; filter berms such as staked or weighted straw wattles, other wattles (sand, gravel, or those that are of a proprietary design); and temporary diversion dikes.

-5 Examples of appropriate stabilization techniques include the use of aggregate stone with an underlying geotextile or non-woven filter fabric, or turf mats.
+Examples of appropriate stabilization techniques include the use of aggregate stone with an underlying geotextile or non-woven filter fabric, or turf mats.